intermine/im-docs/docs/get-started/tutorial/index.rst

   # specify a Java class to be called on each row of the gff file to cope with attributes
   gff3.handlerClassName = org.intermine.bio.dataconversion.MalariaGFF3RecordHandler

-Look at the `MalariaGFF3RecordHandler` `class in InterMine<https://github.com/intermine/intermine/blob/3ae2631dbe244a029baf9d369510bd87e49ac927/bio/sources/example-sources/malaria-gff/main/src/org/intermine/bio/dataconversion/MalariaGFF3RecordHandler.java>`_: .
+Look at the `MalariaGFF3RecordHandler` class.
 This code changes which fields the `ID` and `Name` attributes from the GFF file have been assigned to.

 Loading GFF3 data